-Today I’m excited to introduce this Halloween Quilt Pattern called Halloween Haberdashery.
+Today I’m excited to introduce our newest Halloween Quilt Pattern called Halloween Haberdashery.
 It features a combination of Witch Hat Quilt Blocks and Pumpkin Quilt Blocks.

 A few weeks ago I got the idea to turn an isosceles triangle into a witch hat.
 I don’t know where the idea came from, but once it was stuck in my head I had a hard time thinking about anything else.
 Isn’t that how all good ideas start?

 I love Halloween and try to sew something to add to my Halloween decorations each year.
 I’ve made Witch’s Pillows, Hexagon Quilts, Table toppers, Table runners and Halloween pillows in the past few years (to see those projects just click on the word to take you to the page).